sdfcloud/di/README.md

-# FireDI - PHP Dependency Injection (DI)
+# Sdfcloud/Di - PHP Dependency Injection (DI)

 A light weight PHP dependency injection library featuring automatic, constructor based, dependency resolution.
 When you need a new object from a class definition just simply ask for it.
 Any dependencies type hinted on the constructor will be resolved and injected before the class is instantiated into an object.

-The whole reason for FireDI to exist is to manage and resolve dependencies for you.
+The whole reason for Sdfcloud/Di to exist is to manage and resolve dependencies for you.
 The Dependency Injection design pattern provides you with the ability to decouple class dependencies across your entire application by resolving these dependencies for you.

 Features: